Create Outdoor Preschool Learning Spaces

 Create a Space for Gathering

 Create a space outside for your children to gather.
 Group activities are fun outside!
 Your gathering area can be as simple as a picnic blanket on the lawn-to something as elaborate as an outdoor covered area.
+Keep in mind a space for children to gather on their own, setting up small group activities and even a circle time space!

 An outdoor picnic table provides a place to serve outdoor snacks, and meals.
 It also provides a quiet space for children to draw or do a table top activity while outside.